-3.1 Social and cultural life today Life and the built environment exhibit many tensions.
-The most urgent need is for humane, people centred surroundings.
+3.1 Social and cultural life today

+Life and the built environment exhibit many tensions.
+The most urgent need is for humane, people - centred surroundings.

-Contemporary European life is predominantly urban, whether in town or city, and often culturally diverse.
-Yet, whether in city or in country, people are often not only earn less than they can live on, but are also insulated from contact with those of other social class or outlook.
-They feel powerless over the battle for existence and the forces influencing their life: food eaten, television watched, curricula studied, environment inhabited.
-The locus of business and financial decisions becomes remote: New York, Brussels, Frankfurt, Tokyo...
-At the same time, there exists a conscious striving for local community, the urban village and ecosystem, a healthy environment, the decentralisation of power, the strengthening of local democracy, and European subsidiarity the right to a say in a matter.
-These attempts indicate that individuals are willing to take on more responsibility in public life and the community.
+Contemporary European Life is predominantly urban, whether in town or city, and often culturally diverse.
+Yet, whether in city or in country, people are often insulated from contact with those of other social class or outlook.
+They feel powerless over the forces influencing their life: food eaten, television watched, curricula studied, environment inhabited.
+The locus of business and financial decisions becomes remote: Brussels, Frankfurt, Tokyo...
+At the same time, there exists a conscious striving for local community, the urban village and ecosystem, a healthy environment, the decentralisation of power, the strengthening of local democracy, and European subsidiarity.

-The built environment mirrors life, and its potential for good, or ill, is evident.
-On one hand, the anonymous office sheltering the large company; social housing by bureaucracy; synthetic materials; architectural styles closer to those in other parts of the world than to those in the neighbouring village; the consumption of new styles of building analogous to new styles of clothing.
-And on the other hand, the desire for environmentally friendly materials and systems, a search for cultural coherence in architecture, the growth of user participation in social housing design.
+The built environment mirrors Life, and its potential for good, or ill, is evident, 14.
+On one hand, the anonymous office sheltering the large company; social housing by bureaucracy; synthetic materials; architectural styles closer to those in other parts of the world than to those in the neighbouring village; the consumption of new styles of building analogous to new styles of clothing, 15.
+And on the other hand, the desire for environmentally friendly materials and systems, a search for cultural coherence in architecture, the growth of user participation in social housing design, I b, 17.

-In the environment, today's overriding soft fact is a universal need for humane, people-centred surroundings considering good social and adequate cultural conditions.
+In the environment, todays overriding soft fact is a universal need for humane, people-centred surroundings.